Garyfallidis/blasy/README.md

 Blasy
 =====

 My need for speed is increasing.
-Experimenting with OpenBLAS in Python was never such a fun.
+Experimenting with OpenBLAS in Python was never such fun!